VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Ablation Studies

-\textbf{Effect of Composite Image Composition.} To isolate the contribution of each component in our composite image, we evaluate three ablation variants against the full VERA-V approach: (i) distractors + two diffusion-generated images, (ii) distractors + two typographic images, and (iii) only a diffusion-generated image and a typographic image.
-For variants (i) and (ii), the attacker's system prompt was modified to generate two corresponding image prompts or text queries.
+To isolate the contribution of each component in our composite image, we evaluate five ablation variants against the full VERA-V approach: (i) no distractors, only a diffusion-generated image and a typographic image, (ii) distractors + two diffusion-generated images, (iii) distractors + one typographic image, (iv) distractors + two typographic images, and (v) distractors + one diffusion-generated image + one typographic image (VERA-V setting).
+For variants (i) to (iv), the attacker's system prompt was modified to generate corresponding image prompts or text queries.
 We conduct all experiments in this section with Qwen2.5-VL as the target model.

-The results in Table~\ref{tab1:composition methods} confirm that our proposed hybrid composition achieves the highest ASR.
-Removing distractors causes a clear performance drop, highlighting their role in fragmenting the VLM's attention to bypass safety mechanisms.
-Relying solely on two diffusion-generated images renders the adversarial intent too implicit, while using two typographic images makes the harmful query overly explicit and thus easier for the VLM's safety filters to detect.
-This demonstrates that VERA-V's strategy of balancing implicit visual cues (diffusion) with explicit textual instructions (typography) is crucial for maximizing attack efficacy.
+We leverage a toxicity detector proposed in TRUST-VLM~\citep{chentrust} to probe the toxicity rate of images.

+The results in Table~\ref{tab:composition_methods} confirm that our proposed hybrid composition achieves the highest ASR.
+Without distractors, the hybrid composition still matches 65\% ASR, but results in a significant increase in toxicity indicating the necessity of visual clutter.
+Diffusion-only variants are weak (34\% ASR), showing diffusion is not independently responsible for the performance but crucial when paired with typography.
+Moving from 1 to 2 typography images only gives a +4\% gain in ASR (66\% $\rightarrow$ 70\%), but increases toxicity (29\% $\rightarrow$ 34\%), making the attack more detectable.

+Across all variants, the VERA-V hybrid composition (1 Typography + 1 Diffusion + Distractors) consistently yields the best tradeoff between ASR (80\%) and stealth (toxicity 27\%), showcasing that: \begin{itemize} \item The diffusion + typography pairing enables cross-modal cue reinforcement. \item The refinement mechanism learns to exploit this synergy. \item Distractors help obfuscate harmful content, but are insufficient alone to drive gains. \end{itemize}

+Overall, these results show that VERA-V’s improvements do not stem from any single component in isolation; rather, the performance arises from the coordinated interaction of typography, diffusion, and distraction which enables cross-modal cue reinforcement and VERA-V mechanism learns to exploit this synergy.
+Appendix~\ref{appen:attention_fragementation} utilize attention visualization to gain a deeper insight into the explicit/implicit adversarial cues of our strategy.